jfar41/Connect-4/README.md

 #### I briefly explain to myself with comments as to why I added certain code in parts that I originally struggled with to encourage learning for those who might be confused at first glance.

 ## Next Steps:
-* Instead of having players refresh the page they can click a button to reset
+* Instead of having players refresh the page so that they can play a new game I can create a button that can be clicked to reset the board
 * Make the website more aesthetic
 * Create an option to play against an AI or play against a friend (which is what the current version does)
-* Fix positioning on smaller screens for when people play on their smartphones
+* Fix positioning of board and text on smaller screens for when people play on their smartphones